Uber hero backdrop - San Francisco skyline

-Right now, there are 42 verified questions from the last 14 days sitting in our database — the same questions Uber is asking candidates this week.
-Most applicants will never see them.
+90 verified questions from the last 14 days, the same ones Uber is asking candidates this week.
+Most applicants never see them.

 Engineers using this